forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * *Droplet Transmission is likely Not important for the spread of symptomatic Covid:* In settings where droplet transmission but no aerosol transmission is likely, namely in crowded outdoor settings such as demonstrations or swimming pools, transmissions of symptomatic Covid-19 is not noticed.
 * *Fomite Transmission is likely Not important for the spread of symptomatic Covid:* In settings where contact and fomite transmission is likely (e.g. no water to wash , eating with hands), there is no evidence for transmissions of symptomatic Covid neither at the population level (regions where water to wash hands is scarce) nor through contact-tracing (e.g. on camping grounds, take away food).

-The observations strongly indicate a generalized aerosol transmission model: either droplet or dry form aerosol ([Summary Airborne Transmission](../5_epidemiological/transmission.md#overview-airborne-transmission)).
+The observations strongly indicate a generalized aerosol transmission model for symptomatic Covid: either droplet or dry form aerosol ([Summary Airborne Transmission](../5_epidemiological/transmission.md#overview-airborne-transmission)).
 Since severe cases are mainly observed in settings with dry indoor air, indicates dry form transmission need a special focus.
 Droplet or contact transmission may yield asymptomatic infections but don't cause symptomatic or severe Covid.

-Regarding prevention measures relevant is, that the transmission correlates to the amount of air exchanged.
+Regarding prevention measures relevant is, that the transmission of symptomatic Covid correlates to the amount of air exchanged.
 The exact transmission mechanism provides additional insights and helps fine-tuning but mostly it can be abstracted away.
 One of the most important prevention measure is Ventilation, especially in warm environments.

 ### Summary Findings Population Characteristics
 * Population groups with an adequate and in form immune system in the lungs mostly get mild diseases and seem to be less infectious.
 These includes young people and especially children for whom Covid is no more or even less dangerous than common cold viruses or influenza.